 One of the highlights is the 15,000-page collection of ornamental engravings.
 Its cornerstone was a group of 5,000 pages from the collection of Leipzig art dealer Wilhelm Drugulin; these were purchased during the year in which the museum was founded and listed under the inventory number 1.
 As sources of inspiration for craftspeople, architects, builders and artisans, the engraved modelsby artists including Albrecht Dürer, Frans Huys and Cornelis Floriswere quick to find corresponding applications among the broader circle of applied artists, a fact which underlines the considerable relevance of these holdings to the MAKs mission.

-1866 saw the arrival of the legacy of porcelain producer Wiener Porzellanmanufaktur [Vienna Porcelain Manufactory], one of the collections most valuable groups of holdings; objects made by this company form the core of the Ceramics Study Collection, where they are on permanent exhibit.
-Following difficult negotiations, the MAK also succeeded in purchasing the entire library (200 works in 335 volumes), the 5,700-page collection of patterns and the order books of this world-famous manufactory.
+1866 saw the arrival of the legacy of porcelain producer Wiener Porzellanmanufaktur [Vienna Porcelain Manufactory], one of the collections most valuable groups of holdings.
+Following difficult negotiations, the MAK also succeeded in purchasing next to carried out objects, the entire library (200 works in 335 volumes), the 5,700-page collection of patterns and the order books of this world-famous manufactory.

 A purchase which has remained among the collections most sensational took place at the Vienna Worlds Fair of 1873.
 With the 60 pages from the Indo-Persian heroic epic Hamzanamafrom the reign of Akbar the Great, written and illustrated between 1557 and 1577, the MAK Library and Works on Paper Collection owns a larger portion of this valuable, originally 1,400-page manuscript than any other single museum.